The former government lost a lawsuit at the International Court of Justice in 2011 because the case was poorly prepared

 FactCheck will continue to pay close attention to this issue in the future and offer readers updated information.

 For the Convention details, see here.

 According to this article, the disputant party shall seek to settle the dispute by negotiations.
 If this fails, there is a Committee for the Elimination of Racial Discrimination where a hearing shall be conducted in observance of the respective procedure.
 This procedure envisions how a state party shall file a case against another state, how the second state shall be informed about that (referring to a note, for instance), etc.

 The dispute at the European Court of Human Rights is still ongoing.

-As compared to 2016, we increased investHalf TrueThe statement is partly accurate, but the details are missing or some of the issues are without context
+We remain faithful to the small governmeHalf TrueThe statement is partly accurate, but the details are missing or some of the issues are without context